Find How Many Calories You Can Burn in a Sauna

 Where:

-• 3.5: This is a constant that represents the amount of oxygen consumed per kilogram of body weight per minute during physical activity.
+- 3.5: This constant represents the amount of oxygen consumed per kilogram of body weight per minute during physical activity.

-• 200: This is a constant that represents the number of calories burned per minute during moderate-intensity physical activity for a person who weighs 70 kg (154 pounds).
+- 200: This constant represents the number of calories burned per minute during moderate-intensity physical activity for a person who weighs 70 kg (154 pounds).

-• Duration of sauna session in minutes: This is the length of time that you spent in the sauna.
+- Duration of sauna session in minutes: This is the length of time that you spend in the sauna.

 So, to use this formula, you would first calculate your MET value based on the temperature and humidity levels in the sauna.
 Then, convert your weight to kilograms and plug it into the formula along with the other constants and the duration of your sauna session.
 Here’s an example calculation: